Olav Duun: Writing career

 Duun was known as one of the outstanding writers of 20th-century Norwegian fiction.
 He stands as a remarkable synthesis of the Norwegian folk spirit and the European cultural form.
 Duun wrote in Landsmål, an amalgam of peasant dialects that developed into Nynorsk, one of the official languages of Norway.
 In the period 1907-38 he published 25 novels, four short story collections ("sagas" was his own genre term) and two children's books.
 Many of his books incorporate the dialects of his subjects: peasants, fishermen and farmers.
 His novels analyze the psychological and spiritual characteristics of rural, peasant life.
 Contact with family traditions is a strength for the heroes in his historical novels, and awareness of those who have lived before, and the strength of their actions can help modern people through crises.

-The most notable works are his six volume, The People of Juvik, which deals with four generations of a family of peasant landowners.
-This work was translated into English and published as: The Trough of the Waves (1930), The Blind Man (1931), The Big Wedding (1932), Odin in Fairyland (1932), Odin Grows Up (1934) and Storm (1935).
+His most notable work is the six-volume The People of Juvik, which deals a family of peasant landowners over four generations.
+The work was translated into English and published in six books: The Trough of the Wave (1930), The Blind Man (1931), The Big Wedding (1932), Odin in Fairyland (1932), Odin Grows Up (1934) and Storm (1935).

 Olav Duun was nominated for the Nobel Prize in Literature twenty-four times between 1924 and 1939.
-Certain about a rumour that Duun was going to be awarded the prize in 1926, the Norwegian newspaper Aftenposten wrongly announced Duun as the winner of the Nobel Prize in Literature on their front page on 11 November 1926 before the Swedish Academy's announcement of George Bernard Shaw as the winner later that day, which was a publication scandal in Norway.
-Duun lost out to Shaw with just one vote.
+Certain about a rumour that Duun was going to be awarded the prize in 1926, the Norwegian newspaper Aftenposten wrongly announced Duun as the winner of the Nobel Prize in Literature on its front page on 11 November 1926 before the Swedish Academy's announcement of George Bernard Shaw as the winner later that day, causing a publication scandal in Norway.
+Duun lost to Shaw by just one vote.

 Legacy

-Former residence, now a library related to his works
+Former residence, now library

 Olav and Emma Duun's House (Olav og Emma Duuns Hus) is the former residence of Olav Duun and his wife Emma, at Ramberg in Holmestrand Municipality.
 There is a library containing manuscripts, letters, and other things related to the writing career of Olav Duun.
 The first floor is at the disposal of recipients of the Duun Scholarship.
 In the garden, a memorial park has been constructed containing commemorative rocks with lyrical quotes from Olav Duun’s poems.
 The address is 20 Olav Duun Street.